 For withdrawals, funds from a credit card must go back to the same card, which is the industry standard.
 Winnings above the amount deposited by credit card can be made directly to a bank account.

-Like many bookies, PlayUp has some promotions designed to encourage clients to visit the website on a regular basis.
-More visits equal more bets.
-Had to fault a business of any sort for doing what is necessary to grow the brand.
+Like many bookies, PlayUp have plenty of promotions running through out the year so be sure to re-visit the website on a regular basis.
+Hard to fault a business of any sort for doing what is necessary to grow the brand.
+Our view is that PlayUp promotions are very exciting and make it worthwhile to visit the website frequently, especially when there is a major event in the offing.

 Our recent visit to PlayUp showed a good selection of promotions.
 Racing promotions comprise the bulk of these and most of those built upon things PlayUp does as a matter of course.